 Mechanical pressure switches require physical contact to create a signal, while electrical pressure switches do not need direct contact to read pressure.
 Electrical pressure switches must have continuous access to power, while mechanical switches send an electrical switching signal without needing an electrical supply.
 Electrical switches feature configurable cut-on and cut-off points via buttons on the switch itself, but mechanical switches contain factory-set points that can be changed with a pressure-adjusting nut.
 While both types of pressure switches can be used for a well, mechanical switches are less expensive and therefore much more common.

-Common well pressure switch problems
+Symptoms of a bad well pressure switch

 When a pressure switch stops working properly, you will notice it inside your home.
 However, symptoms of a bad well pressure switch often mean there is a fault elsewhere in your well water system.
 You can avoid many problems with your system by having it inspected annually.
 Diagnosing problems before they cause a noticeable difference in the water within your home can save you money, time, and the headache brought on by replacements and repairs.

-Faulty well pressure switch symptoms
+Signs of a faulty well pressure switch

 Common symptoms of a failing well pressure switch include the following: